 The premillennialism view sees Christ's return as preceded by a definite seven-year period of tribulation and followed by the millennium.
 Premillennialism (prior to great tribulation) and midtribulation (midpoint) views of the rapture tend to think of that event mainly as the escape provided for believers from the troubled world of the end times.
 Pretribulationism positions, in effect, two second comings of Christ, the first an invisible "secret rapture" (of Christians) before the tribulation, the second a return with the previously raptured saints to judge the wicked and inaugurate the millennium.

 What does the New Testament say about the time of Jesus' Coming?
-Christ said, "No one knows about the day or hour, not even the angels in heaven, nor the Son, but only the Father" (Matt.
-24:36).
+Christ said, "No one knows about the day or hour, not even the angels in heaven, nor the Son, but only the Father" (Matthew 24:36).
 Since we cannot place Christ's return in any given century or decade, Christians are told to "keep watch."
-Jesus taught, "You also must be ready, because the Son of Man will come at an hour when you do not expect Him" (Matt.
-24:42-44).
+Jesus taught, "You also must be ready, because the Son of Man will come at an hour when you do not expect Him" (Matthew 24:42-44).

-Suggestions For further Reading:
+Suggestions For further Reading

 The Rapture Question by John Walvoord